 Genetics

-Anxiety may also be caused by genetic predispositions.
+Social anxiety may be caused by genetic predispositions.
 A teen may be more likely to display symptoms of anxiety or social anxiety if they have a parent with the same diagnosis.
 However, it is important to note that while heredity can play a role in the development of an anxiety disorder, a teen’s environment and upbringing greatly influence this as well.

 Peer Pressure